 Appearing yesterday with his running mate, Representative Paul Ryan of Wisconsin, Romney tried at the Michigan event to return to the issues of creating jobs and sparking economic growth.

-Especially in Michigan, Obama is using the federal rescue of U.S. automotive (SAH) companies as a selling point in his re- election campaign while Romney has criticized those efforts.
+Especially in Michigan, Obama is using the federal rescue of U.S. automotive (SAH:US) companies as a selling point in his re- election campaign while Romney has criticized those efforts.

 Romney said he wants “to get America on an entirely different track.
 And I know how to do it.”